Topological vertex formalism with O5-plane: Abstract

 \section{Abstract}

-We propose new topological vertex formalism for Type IIB $(p,q)$ 5-brane web with an O5-plane.
-We apply our proposal to 5d $\mathcal{N}=1$ Sp(1) gauge theory with $N_f=0,1,8$ flavors to compute the topological string partition functions and check the agreement with the known results.
-Especially for the $N_f=8$ case, which corresponds to E-string theory on a circle, we obtain a new, yet simple, expression of the partition function with two Young diagram sum.
+We propose a new topological vertex formalism for a type IIB $(p,q)$ 5-brane web with an O5-plane.
+We apply our proposal to five-dimensional $\mathcal{N}=1$ Sp(1) gauge theory with $N_f=0,1,8$ flavors to compute the topological string partition functions and check the agreement with the known results.
+Especially for the $N_f=8$ case, which corresponds to E-string theory on a circle, we obtain a new, yet simple, expression of the partition function with a two Young diagram sum.